The ICO exists to empower you through information.

 We have also made clear in the legislative requirements section that the scope of this guidance is limited to the requirements of the Data Protection Act 2018 (DPA) and UK GDPR.

 The differences across the UK regions were a consideration here as some of the suggested resources would not apply to everyone.
 We had included a link out to the National Data Guardian’s guidance for organisations in England on promoting benefits where confidential information is processed without consent for purposes beyond individual care.
-We made it clear that it applied to England only, but we considered this could be applied broadly and would be of benefit.
+We made it clear that it applies to England only, but we considered this could be applied broadly and would be of benefit.

 We have also now added links to relevant external guidance on confidentiality.
 We have decided against further external links to keep the guidance focused on data protection.
 By including reference to matters of relevance we hope that people have sufficient information to locate additional resources for further information should they wish.